-Despite its huge player base and roaring esports scene, its servers are nothing to write home about.
-They tend to malfunction, kicking players out from matches or preventing them from joining altogether.
-If Summoner’s Rift isn’t down, it’s the client or even the store.
+League of Legends has a massive player base and a roaring esports scene, but it’s not without its problems.
+The servers are nothing to write home about.
+They tend to malfunction, randomly kicking players out of matches or preventing them from joining altogether.
+If Summoner’s Rift isn’t down, it’s the client or the store.

-If you suspect that League is down and you can’t connect to the client or join a game, then Riot’s Service Status page is your best bet.
+If you suspect League is down and you can’t connect to the client or join a game, checking Riot’s Service Status page is your best bet.

 If there’s been an issue or outage in the last 24 hours, the page will let you know.
 It’s not always totally accurate, but it should give you a good idea of what’s going on.
 If everything is in working order, it will say, “No recent issues or events to report.”